trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ## IPV6
 If you are using IPv6, when connected to wifi you need to enter in WireGuard allowed IPs `fe80::1/0` as well.
 For example `192.168.100.0/0, fe80::1/0`

 When connected to ethernet cable on a windows pc, you need to enter pi's IPv6 address in "Internet Protocol Version 6(TCP/IPv6)" preferred DNS server.
 Enter in terminal `ifconfig`, under global> inet6 to get pi ipv6 address.
-If you see two inet6(public&local), enter local not public.
+If you see two inet6(global&link), enter global not link.

 Then go to https://ipv6leak.com/ and you should see "_Your IPv6 is not leaking_".
 #